Delissea rhytidosperma

 Flower Structure:

-Corollas only has one dorsal knob, but may be absent in some flowers.
+The corollas only have one dorsal knob, but it may be absent in some flowers.

 Delissea kauaiensis [Lammers 2005].